TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 }
 ~~~

 What `.subsection.header` does is it selects any element that has both the `subsection` *and* `header` classes.
 Notice how there isn't any space between the `.subsection` and `.header` class selectors.
-This syntax basically works for chaining any combination of selectors, with the exception of chaining more than one [type selector](#type-selectors).
+This syntax basically works for chaining any combination of selectors, except for chaining more than one [type selector](#type-selectors).

 This can also be used to chain a class and an ID, as shown below: